TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Conclusion

 \section{Conclusion}

-We introduced TMT, a novel tri-modal translation model between speech, image, and text modalities.
-We interpreted different modalities as new languages and approached the MMT task as an NMT task after tokenizing all modalities.
-Our experiments demonstrated that the three modalities could be successfully translated using a multi-modal encoder-decoder architecture, incorporating six MMT tasks in a single model.
+We introduced TMT, a simple yet efficient and effective tri-modal translation model between speech, image, and text modalities.
+We discretized different modalities and treat them as text.
+Our experiments demonstrated that the three modalities could be successfully translated using a unified multi-modal encoder-decoder architecture, incorporating six MMT tasks in a single model.
 TMT outperformed single MMT model counterparts.
-Remarkably, TMT achieves comparable performances with LLM-based methods consisting of more than 2.7B parameters, whereas TMT only has 270M parameters.
+Remarkably, we showed the computational efficiency of TMT by reducing the training data size (in bits) to about 0.2\% for speech and 0.04\% for image data.